essdot/js-lessons/doc/types.md

 ## Objects

 All objects descend from `Object.prototype`.
 The prototype of `Object.prototype` is `null`.
-You can get an object's prototype by using the built-in function `Object.getPrototypeOf(obj)`.
+You can get an object's prototype by calling the `Object.getPrototypeOf(obj)`.

 Objects' properties can be read and set with dot notation or bracket notation.